eric2esca/Bamazon/README.md

 # Bamazon

-## Hey Helper probably PAT or STEVEN
+## Hey Helper probably PAT or STEVEN or POORNIMA

 So I am testing stuff on the mySQL workbench to see if things work.
 See image below:
 ![image of mySQL workbench database with mock file](/images/workbench1.png)